-How long can you stay at an RV Park in Florida?
+For how long can you stay at an RV Park in Florida?

 The length of stay in an RV park in Florida depends on the particular RV park.
-Some of them will let you stay for a discounted price up to 1-year.
+Some of them will let you stay for a discounted price for up to 1-year.

 Author Bio: Thomas Quarry is an avid camper and outdoor enthusiast who travels around the country in his RV while travel writing.
 When he isn’t traveling, he volunteers his time to teach kids about outdoor survival.
 He is a family man that wants to teach the world about the natural beauty in the US.